Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Idea of construction and statement of weak singularity theorems

 with force term $F=\left(F_1,F_2,F_3 \right)^T$ (on the same time interval $[0,T)$) if

-The analysis below shows that $F_i$ is also $L^2$ with respect to time on the time interval $[0,T]$, where $T>0$ is the time where the vorticity of the Euler equation blows up (this is because we choose data of the time-reversed Euler equation in $H^2$).
-Similarly a regular classical solution on the time interval $[0,T)$
+The analysis below shows that $F_i$ is also $L^2$ with respect to time on the time interval $[0,T]$, where $T>0$ is the time where the vorticity of the Euler equation blows up.
+Similarly, a regular classical solution on the time interval $[0,T)$

 of the incompressible Euler equation with a kink of order $k$ at time $T>0$ such that

 satisfies the vorticity form of the Navier Stokes equation (\ref{vorticitynav}), where

 We conclude \begin{thm} For the Cauchy problem for the Navier Stokes equation (\ref{vorticitynav}) for some time $T>0$ time dependent force terms with